 On September 29th, the DC Water and Sewer Authority issued the nation’s first Environmental Impact Bond.
 This $25 million bond issuance will fund the initial green infrastructure installation in DC Water’s Clean Rivers Project – a project that aims to reduce combined sewage overflows (CSOs) into the Anacostia River, Potomac River, and Rock Creek tributaries.
 Read more.

 On September 28th, Connecticut Governor Dannel Malloy announced the launch of the Department of Children and Families’ PFS project.
 The project will expand treatment by Family Based Recovery (FBR) clinicians providing substance use recovery and parenting support services to approximately 500 families in order to increase family stability and prevent removals of children from their homes.
-Read more about Connecticut Launches PFS Project
+Administration on Children, Youth and Families Commissioner Rafael Lopez, DCF Commissioner Joette Katz, and Social Finance CEO Tracy Palandjian participated in the launch event round table along… Read more about Connecticut Launches PFS Project

 Michigan formally announced the launch of a PFS project, developed with GPL technical assistance, to expand the Strong Beginnings program, an initiative that provides expanded home visiting services to high-risk pregnant women, with additional services for children extending from infants to age 2.
 The project partners held their first Executive Committee meeting this week.
 Read more.